 Financial incentives to relocate or expand a business are nice perks for the business, but what company executives and commercial real estate site selectors are primarily looking for is a high quality of life.

-We at Commercial Real Estate Group of Tucson took away that lesson at the ITRA Global symposium in September.
+We at Commercial Real Estate Group of Tucson took away that lesson at a global corporate real estate symposium in September.